hito16/oneko-sdl/wiiu/README.md

 ## Acknowledgements

-Thanks to DanielKO for his help getting this work on the WiiU.
-Especially, thankful for his changes to the WiiU cod e
+Thanks to DanielKO for his help getting this to work on the WiiU.
+There is no way I would have gotten proper exit behavior without him, and his SDL fixes will prevent future pain.